terra10/codefest_serverless-awslambda/Lab006/README.md

           private: true
 ```

-Remember the IAM role segment in serverless.yml where we now also need dynamodb:Scan
+Please note the IAM role segment in serverless.yml where we now also need dynamodb:Scan as an added role.

 ## Test
-Compile and deploy (tsc && serverless deploy).
-Then use Postmen to execute a GET on /beer to get the list of beers
+Compile and deploy (`tsc && serverless deploy`).
+Then use Postman to execute a GET on /beer to get the list of beers.

 ## Solution
-If you want check the /solution/getBeers.ts
+If you want check the /solution/getBeers.ts.